-Northeast Oklahoma Correctional Center is a minimum-security prison for men. located on the grounds of the Oklahoma Forensic Center in Vinita - formerly known as Eastern State Hospital.
+Northeast Oklahoma Correctional Center is a minimum-security facility for adult male offenders.
+The facility is located in Vinita, Oklahoma, on the grounds formerly known as Eastern State Hospital.

 Today, NOCC houses more than 500 inmates.

 Many inmates lack education, a key component in avoiding re-incarceration.
 NOCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.

 For those inmates who need substance abuse treatment, NOCC teaches them ways to avoid drug and alcohol use, while also helping them develop cognitive, social, emotional, and coping skills needed to avoid using.

 NOCC offers Thinking for a Change, Moral Reconation Therapy, and Associates 4 Success programs to address thinking, judgment errors, and relationships linked with criminal thinking/behavior.

 Inmates can receive mail at any time.
 Include their name, DOC number and housing assignment if known with their address.

 Inmate’s name, number and housing assignment

 Visitation hours vary by each facility, but an inmate's security level dictates how many hours he or she may visit with approved visitors.

 Inmates may visit Saturday, Sunday and state-recognized holidays.